 - Wait till it is done dripping

 To adjust taste, adjust the grind.
 Too strong?
-Use a coarse grind.
+Increase the grind size – coarser grind.
 Too weak, use a finer grind.

 The most common barrier to brewing a good cup at home is grinding.
 If you are using a blade/spice mill type of grinder – know that you can do better.
 If you are buying pre-ground coffee, know that you can do better grinding it just before brewing.

 A burr type coffee grinder is what you want.
 There are dozens different ones available on Amazon from $30+.
 If it doesn’t say burr, don’t buy it.